i386x/pubdocs/TeX/README.md

 * **(c)** at a math node that closes a math formula if the node is immediately followed by glue (penalty: 0)
 * **(d)** at a penalty (penalty: explicitly given)
+  * a penalty less or equal to -10000 forces a line break
+  * a penalty greater or equal to 10000 forbids a line break
 * **(e)** at a discretionary node (penalty: `\hyphenpenalty` if the pre-break text is nonempty, `\exhyphenpenalty` otherwise)